-Maternity benefit – paid before and after childbirth, can be requested by expectant mothers who:
+Maternity benefit, before and after childbirth, can be received by expectant mother who

-- Are spouses of a self-employed person and have voluntarily joined the social insurance.
+- is spouse of a self-employed person and has voluntarily joined the social insurance,

 Who else is entitled to receive this benefit?